SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/project-settings.md

 ### Default Issue Assignee

 When new issues are created during an analysis, they are assigned to the last committer where the issue was raised.
-When it is not possible to identify the last committer, issues can be assigned to a default assignee, at **Administration > General Settings > Issues**.
+When it is not possible to identify the last committer, issues can be assigned to a default assignee, at ]Administration  > General Settings > Issues](/#sonarqube-admin#/admin/settings).

 ### Setting Quality Gate and Quality Profiles

 Project administrators can select which ...

 * Quality profiles (go to **Administration  > Quality Profiles**)
 * Quality gate (go to **Administration  > Quality Gate**)

 ... to use on their project.